 Best Hotel in Cornwall: Sea Jade Guest House

 Cornwall is a massive and spectacular county located in southern England.
 It is one of the most isolated and unique parts of the country and is a popular holiday destination for domestic and international travellers.
-The Cornwall places of interest are scattered around the county.
+Cornwall’s coolest places to go are scattered all around the county.

 Cornwall covers an area of more than 3,560 square kilometres.
 It is comprised of hundreds of colourful towns and charming villages that each offer distinct character and diverse beauty.